arriolac/arriolac.github.io/source/_posts/2017-06-01-announcing-new-book-reactive-programming-on-android-with-rxjava.markdown

 If you are interested in learning more, you can purchase or download a sample of the book [here](https://leanpub.com/reactiveandroid).

 ------
 Got any questions?
-Leave a comment below!
+Leave us a comment below.

 Writing apps in Kotlin?
 Stay tuned for our [next book](https://leanpub.com/reactiveandroidrxkotlin).